 By the end of the 1800s, fewer farms existed in southeastern Pennsylvania.
 The area had suffered agricultural depressions, and many left farming for opportunities in rapidly expanding cities.
 However, many farms continued to do well, supported by good growing conditions and local demand for produce.

-In the early 1900s, small red spots began to appear on apples, pears and other fruit, as well as on their leaves.
+In the early 1900s, the farms that continued to thrive faced another challenge.
+Small red spots began to appear on apples, pears and other fruit, as well as on their leaves.
 This was the first evidence of a tiny insect called the San Jose scale, which infested many orchards throughout Pennsylvania, sucking the juice from all parts of the tree: twigs, foliage, branches and fruit.
 The San Jose scale devastated many home orchards in Berks County.

 In 1933, one year after Daniel Weaver was planting his first fruit trees at Weaver’s Orchard, an agricultural extension agent noted that “the farm orchard of a fraction of an acre or a very few acres, is rapidly passing out.”
 Many small commercial orchards did manage to hang on, with support from the agricultural extension office, but there was also a need for new orchards to supply fruit.
 In fact, orchards in the Adams County “fruit belt” got their start around this time because they filled this need.

 In the 1940s in Montgomery County, farmers were marketing their produce door-to-door or in booths at Philadelphia markets.
 Similarly, here in Berks, Daniel Weaver sold fruits and vegetables directly to customers in downtown Reading.